MountainAndMorning/slice-doc/docs/download.md

 - Add image information for the Loop tool.
 - Add Lasso tool in the MPR mode.
 - Add Draw tool in the Tube module.
+- Optimize the snap function in the Seg module.

 ## V4.10.0
 - Add more tools to quantify image.